Skip to content

 4. Logistics — drive times, departure planning, practical questions

 Every family member finds their own rhythm.
 The spouse leans on relay and logistics.
 The daughter asks about trips and adds calendar events.
-The owner uses everything — email, music, monitoring, the works.
+The owner uses everything — email, music, monitoring, notes, the works.

 The full toolkit